-The electronics grounding studs must have a wire ground to the battery.
-Tighten the electronics grounding studs at every oil change.
+The grounding stud must have a wire ground to the battery.
+Tighten the grounding stud at every oil change.
 Ground wires and straps should be combined at engine grounds.
 All grounds should be tight and free of corrosion.

-- Clean the electronics grounding studs and the terminals for the ground strap with a clean cloth. - If the connections are corroded, clean the connections with a solution of baking soda and water. - Keep the electronics grounding studs and the strap clean and coated with MPGM grease or petroleum jelly.
+- Clean the grounding stud and the terminals for the ground strap with a clean cloth. - If the connections are corroded, clean the connections with a solution of baking soda and water. - Keep the grounding stud and the strap clean and • coated with MPGM grease or petroleum jelly.